william-index/placemat/README.md

 Placemat is a robust (maybe?) pre-processing language exclusively for HTML tables.

-As of V 0.1.0, Placemat can handle parsing of basic tables without attribute formatting on cells.
+As of V 0.2.0, Placemat can handle parsing of basic tables as well as colspan and row span.
+For future/planned updates see tickets marked with the "0 - TODO" tag.

 ## Installation

 You can install this gem:

     $ gem install placemat

+If you have issues run the above code with "sudo"

 ## Usage